The Youth4Climate initiative celebrates the power of young people and inspires them to join together to take on the climate challenge.

-This initiative celebrates the power of youth.
 Global citizens under-30 are inheriting a hotter, more unpredictable climate that has enormous implications for the future.
-But they also have the power to change the course of history at the polls - and the energy, drive, and creative force to carry out any mandate they deem important.
+But they also have the power to change the course of history at the polls - and the energy, drive, and creative force to carry out any mandate they deem essential.

 Connect4Climate uses competitions to raise awareness about climate change and engage youth worldwide in the climate change conversation.
 Connect4Climate’s successful competitions include the Africa competition, Voices4Climate, iChange, Action4Climate, and Film4Climate Global Video Competition.